sithmel/diogenes/README.md

     registry.addService("myservice", ["service1", "service2"], function (config, deps, next) {
         // config contains the configuration of the services (common to all of them)
         // in deps.service1 and deps.service2 there will be the output of the service1 and service2 services

         // ...

-        next(outputOfThisService);
+        next(undefined, outputOfThisService);
     });

-In case of error conditions, the service will output an Error instance instead of its output.
+In case of error conditions, the service will output an Error instance as the first argument.

 Calling a service
 =================